OptimalDesignLab/PDESolver.jl/test/Readme.md

   ./runtests_fast.sh TAG1 TAG2 ...
 ```

+For all scripts except `runtests_fast.sh`, if no tags are specified, all tests
+are run.
-If no tags are specified, all tests are run.
+If any tags are specified, only functions matching those tags are run.
+For `runtest_fast.sh` only the tests with `TAG_SHORTTEST` are run by default.
+If any tags are specified, only tests matching the tags (and not `TAG_SHORTTEST`
+are run).
 The list of currently defined tags can be found in `./tags.jl`
 Note that the serial tests must  be run before the parallel tests.
+All test must have one of `LengthTags` associated with them.

 ## Adding Tests
 Each physics module maintains a `TestSet` object which contains a list of
 tests and their associated tags.
+See the previous paragraph for a note about
-TestSet.jl provides an API for adding
-tests to the list.
+the required tags.
+TestSet.jl provides an API for adding tests to the list.

 All tests must be enclosed in functions.
 These functions must fit into
 one of three catagories: